conig/nvim-slimetree/README.md

 This is something I plan to do, as I need it, so feel free to do a PR or fork the library to add support for your language.

+## Testing

+This repo uses plenary.nvim’s busted harness to run headless tests.

+- Run all tests:
+  - `./scripts/test.sh` (or `make test`)

+Notes:
+- The script vendors `plenary.nvim` into `tests/pack/vendor/start` on first run.
+- Tests run Neovim headless with a minimal init at `tests/minimal_init.lua`.
+- External integrations are stubbed:
+  - tmux commands are mocked in gootabs tests; tmux is not required.
+  - We avoid loading your user config and only run tests in `tests/`.

 ## REPL management

 Something I miss from vscode is having multiple terminals which you can switch between.